Do you have autistic imposter syndrome, in that despite your clinical diagnosis you’re now wondering if you really are actually autistic?

-You be the judge: In ninth grade when I was 13, three girls passed around a survey to other ninth graders at the all-girls Catholic school in which there were about 270 freshmen.
+You be the judge: In ninth grade when I was 13, three girls passed around a survey to other ninth graders at the Catholic all-girls school in which there were about 270 students in the ninth grade.

 I never saw the survey, but the question and results made it back to me.
 The question was, “Who’s the weirdest girl?”